redwanUGA/Towards_Bulk_Density_Sensor/README.md

 - __Arduino__
   - Follow Lesson 2 of `37 SENSOR KIT TUTORIAL FOR UNO AND MEGA（v1.0）.pdf` for circuit connection.
-  !
-Caution externally powered sensor is not working at this point.
+    <p class="caution"> Caution externally powered sensor is not working at this point. </p>
   - DHT library is needed to be imported to make the code work
   - Importing DHT library simply upload DHT11 example code in Arduino board.
-  -